joelalgee/airbnb_london/README.md

 ## Data sources and references

-Airbnb data is provided by Inside Airbnb (http://insideairbnb.com/get-the-data.html).
+* Airbnb data is provided by Inside Airbnb (http://insideairbnb.com/get-the-data.html).
+* An accompanying blog post can be found at https://joelalgee.medium.com/inside-airbnb-london-uk-data-analysis-4628b4915e7e